TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

 !!! tip
     You obviously need to use privilege escalation to install a package or run any other task that requires root permissions.
 This is done in the Playbook by `become: true`.

 Now that we've defined the play, let's add a task to get something done.
-We will add a task in which yum will ensure that the Apache package is installed in the latest version.
+We will add a task in which the RHEL package manager will ensure that the Apache package is installed in the latest version.
 Modify the file so that it looks like the following listing:

 ```yaml
 --8<-- "playbook-step2-apache.yml"